carpentries-incubator/fair-explainable-ml/episodes/3-model-eval-and-fairness.md

 ::::::::::::::::::::::::::::::::::::: objectives
 - Reason about model performance through standard evaluation metrics.
+- Recall how underfitting, overfitting, and data leakage impact model performance.
 - Understand and distinguish between various notions of fairness in machine learning.
 - Describe and implement two different ways of modifying the machine learning modeling process to improve the fairness of a model.